 You can take a self-guided walking tour of Albany to explore the fascinating history of the NYS Capitol, its magnificent architecture and more.
 Print a brochure or download a podcast onto iTunes – and go!
-At Crown Point State Historic Site in the Capital-Saratoga region, you can explore the ruins of 18th century structures, the pier and lighthouse, and the museum’s award-winning multimedia programs.
+At Crown Point State Historic Site in the Capital-Saratoga region, you can explore the ruins of

 In Canandaigua, you may tour the stately rooms of The Sonnenberg Mansion or consult the gardens’ blooming schedule: The Greenhouse Conservatory, The Japanese Garden, The Sub-Rosa Garden, The Moonlight Garden, The Peacock House, and all the grounds are simply breathtaking.
 The National Baseball Hall of Fame is just one popular Cooperstown destination: discover its frontier heritage, brewery, Glimmerglass, even haunted houses!

 Adirondack walking tours explore Great Camp Sagamore, the Vanderbilts’ wilderness estate from 1901-1954, and White Pine Camp, where Calvin Coolidge had his summer White House.
 Delve into the War of 1812 with visits to the 1000 Island's Sackets Harbor Battlefield or Oswego’s State Historic Site at Fort Ontario.